Cross Reference — As to requirements for public works projects, §500.100.

 lots to be held in public.

-All purchases of supplies and contractual services, and all sales of personal property which has become obsolete and unusable for which competitive bidding is not required by Section 140.070 of this Chapter shall be made in the open market, without newspaper advertisement and without observing the procedure prescribed by Section 140.080 for the award of formal contracts.
+A. All purchases of supplies and contractual services, and all sales of personal property which has become obsolete and unusable for which competitive bidding is not required by Section

-All open market purchases shall, when over one thousand dollars ($1,000.00) in amount, be based on at least three (3) competitive bids and shall be awarded to the lowest responsible bidder in accordance with the standards set forth in Section 140.100.
+B. All open market purchases shall, when over one thousand dollars ($1,000.00) in amount, be based on at least three (3) competitive bids and shall be awarded to the lowest responsible bidder in accordance with the standards set forth in Section

-in competition thereof, and such records shall be open to public inspection.
+the bids submitted in competition thereof, and such records shall

 In case of apparent emergency which requires immediate purchase